Casper Down Pillow (Standard) · โ˜… 4.5 Top Pick Hybrid Down Pillow Check price on Amazon →

 Nightly for best feel.
 The down outer chamber compresses through the night under head weight and recovers when fluffed.
 The fiber core is more dimensionally stable and provides the underlying support, but the down outer is what produces the soft cradle feel and it needs regular redistribution.
 Owner reports show the fluffing routine becomes habit within 2 to 3 weeks.

 Only in commercial-size washers (front-loading, large capacity).
 Standard home washers are too small to allow the pillow to tumble properly and may damage the cluster.
-Most laundromats have appropriate-size machines, expect $5 to $8 per wash cycle.
+Most laundromats have appropriate-size machines, the price for the price per wash cycle.
 Dry on tumble low with tennis balls for 60 to 90 minutes to redistribute the down cluster.
 Casper recommends washing every 4 to 6 months.

 Generally no, the medium loft (5 to 6 inches) is too thick for most stomach sleepers, who need a thinner profile (2 to 3 inches) to avoid neck strain.
 Stomach sleepers should look at thinner pillow options.
 The Casper Down is right for back sleepers and side sleepers, both of whom benefit from the medium loft.